fall-zhang/vue-fantable/docs/src/docs/en/start.md

 });
 ```

-The above code completes the introduction of vue-easytable.Don't forget to import style files.
+The above code completes the introduction of vue-fantable.Don't forget to import style files.

 #### On demand